-- A. The applicant shall record the approved final plat with the County Recorder's Office within 365 calendar 0-days after the municipality approves the final application-, provided that the applicant has completed any improvements or posted any performance guarantee required by City ordinances or described in the improvement plan the applicant submitted.
-The applicant shall not record the approved final plat until such improvements are completed or guaranteed in compliance with City ordinances and the applicant's improvement plan, - 1.
-An approved final plat not properly recorded within the timeline specified in 12.2400.2412.A is void, unless the City Council approves an extension. - A. application unless being held as outlined in 12.2700 Subdivision Performance Guarantees. - B. The Land Use Authority shall submit to the Utah Geospatial Resource Center (so the subdivision can be included in the 911 database), within 30 calendar days after approving a final application, either: - 1.
-An electronic copy of the approved final plat; or - Preliminary geospatial data that depict any new streets and situs addresses proposed for construction within the bounds of the approved final plat. - C. The Land Use Authority shall, if requested by the Utah Geospatial Resource Center: - Coordinate with the Utah Geospatial Resource Center to validate the information the municipality submitted about the final plat; and - Assist the Utah Geospatial Resource Center in creating electronic files that contain the information described in the final plat for inclusion in the unified statewide 911 emergency service database.
+- A. The applicant shall record the approved final plat with the County Recorder's Office within 365 calendar days after the municipality approves the final application, provided that the applicant has completed any improvements or posted any performance guarantee required by City ordinances or described in the improvement plan the applicant submitted.
+The applicant shall not record the approved final plat until such improvements are completed or guaranteed in compliance with City ordinances and the applicant's improvement plan. - 1.
+An approved final plat not properly recorded within the timeline specified in 12.2400.2412.A is void, unless the City Council approves an extension. - B. The Land Use Authority shall submit to the Utah Geospatial Resource Center (so the subdivision can be included in the 911 database), within 30 calendar days after approving a final application, either: - 1.
+An electronic copy of the approved final plat; or - 2.
+Preliminary geospatial data that depict any new streets and situs addresses proposed for construction within the bounds of the approved final plat. - C. The Land Use Authority shall, if requested by the Utah Geospatial Resource Center: - 1.
+Coordinate with the Utah Geospatial Resource Center to validate the information the municipality submitted about the final plat; and - 2.
+Assist the Utah Geospatial Resource Center in creating electronic files that contain the information described in the final plat for inclusion in the unified statewide 911 emergency service database.